-Andrew Alexander, President of Red Roof Inn, says it helps reveal what the person’s passion is.
+Andrew Alexander, President of Red Roof Inn, says this helps reveal what the person’s passion is.
 The applicant should want to work at the company, not just want a job.

 Employees that are passionate about the company’s mission excel at their position.

-Liz Bingham, Partner at Ernst & Young, says it helps match whether or not the person is suitable for the open job.
+Liz Bingham, partner at Ernst & Young, says this question helps match whether or not the person is suitable for the open job.

 It reveals what their passions and strengths are.

-Andrew Shapin, CEO of Long Tall Sally, says it can show self-awareness and weaknesses when people answer this question honestly.
+Andrew Shapin, CEO of Long Tall Sally, says the answer to this question can show self-awareness and weaknesses when people answer this question honestly.